 - Waking up gasping for air or feeling out of breath

 If you think you could be suffering from sleep apnea, you’ll need to undergo a sleep study to confirm the diagnosis.
 At Brooks Dental, we are proud to help our patients on the path toward healthier sleep.

 Risk Factors of Sleep Apnea

 While anyone can be affected by sleep apnea at any age, here are some factors that can increase your risk of this disorder:

 - Excess weight

 - Narrowed airway

 - Being older

 - Nasal congestion

 Traditionally, sleep apnea has been treated using a CPAP (continuous positive airway pressure) machine, which works by pushing air through the patient’s airway using a nasal mask.
-These devices are not only a hassle to move around, but they make noise and are uncomfortable to wear for some.
+Unfortunately, these devices are not only a hassle to move around, but they make noise and can be uncomfortable to wear for some.
 That’s why we offer treatment with custom-made oral appliances.
-These personalized devices work by shifting your jaw into a position that keeps your airway open and unblocked during sleep.
+These personalized devices are worn only at night and shift your jaw into a position that keeps your airway open and unblocked during sleep.
 This option is not only smaller and easier to use, but it’s also convenient to travel with as well as effective.